Last Updated on April 19, 2026

-• The strongest support so far involves acne, antimicrobial effects, and early facial rejuvenation findings, not dramatic one-session transformation claims.
+- The strongest support so far sits closer to acne, antimicrobial effects, and early surface-level skin change than to dramatic one-session transformation claims.

 Why this treatment is getting attention